 Among battery electric buses, two distinct design philosophies have been adopted.
 The conventional, depot-charged buses (still favoured by Chinese bus manufacturers) is to place a large number of batteries on every bus to achieve sufficient operating range over a day’s worth of revenue service.
 However, equipping buses with heavy batteries makes them more expensive and heavy (and to some extent, decreased cabin space), which increases the strain on the battery, raising both energy consumption and life-cycle costs.

 On the other hand, the Opportunity Charging approach is favoured by European bus manufacturers.
-Charging points (typically overhead charging) are erected at the end-points (or en-route stops) of a bus route, which sufficiently recharges the bus in a short amount of time (several minutes) to continue on its next trip.
+Charging points (typically overhead charging) are erected at the end-points (or en-route stops) of a bus route, which sufficiently recharges the bus in a short amount of time (usually several minutes) before the bus continues on its next trip.
 With fewer batteries required per bus, its advantages translate to a more spacious bus interior, lower environmental cost of battery production, and lower electricity consumption through reduced vehicle weight.
-Disadvantages include the lack of deployment flexibility and the possible impact on bus operations should a charging station break down, and some redundancy is thus required, such as installing multiple chargers at terminating points.
+Disadvantages include the lack of deployment flexibility (on non-infrastructure-equipped routes) and the possible impact on bus operations should a charging station break down, and some redundancy is thus required, such as installing multiple chargers at terminating points.
 Currently, efforts are focused on expanding the use of opportunity charging on suitable routes and the adoption of similar charging infrastructure between bus manufacturers, allowing multiple bus models to use the same charger.